There is no statewide election in 2015, but local elections may be held.

 Persons serving jail sentences for misdemeanors may register to vote and vote in any election.
 You will need to register before the deadline, and also need to update your address information by contacting the County Clerk in your county of residence (find your County Clerk here).
 Pretrial detainees (those who are in jail awaiting trial) may also register to vote and vote in any election.
 Persons who are out on bond but facing pending criminal charges may also register to vote and may vote in any election, up until they are convicted and either imprisoned or put on parole for a felony.
 Persons on probation may register to vote and vote in any election (although persons on parole cannot).

-For more information for student voters, visit the California Student Voting Guide from the Brennan Center for Justice.
+For more information for student voters, visit the Colorado Student Voting Guide from the Brennan Center for Justice.

 Information provided by Lawyers' Committee for Civil Rights